Enterprise-CMCS/macpro-mdct-qmr/README.md

    ![After](./.images/afterImportUpdate.png?raw=true)

-5. Go to the `/services/ui-src/src/utils/testUtils`, create a new directory for the latest year (e.g. 2024), and copy over the `validationHelpers.ts` and `validationHelpers.test.ts` files

-   **NOTE:** Remember to update the imports in these files to reflect the latest year.

-6. Copy over the `/globalValidations`, `/CommonQuestions`, and `/Qualifiers` directories to the latest year

-7. Similar to Step 4, update import names from the previous year to the most recent year
+5. Similar to Step 4, update import names from the previous year to the most recent year

    Before